kabanero-io/kabanero-command-line/README.md

-The command Kabanero-mgmt command line is targetted at the enterprise, solution, or application architect who is defining the kabanero collections that are to be used by the developer to develop a governed application for their business.
+The command Kabanero-mgmt command line is targeted at the enterprise, solution, or application architect who is defining the kabanero collections that are to be used by the developer to develop a governed application for their business.

 # kabanero CLI
 ## kabanero-mgmt